Varbaek/xsser/README.md

 ### Presentation
 * From XSS to RCE 2.5 - Black Hat Europe Arsenal 2016

 Note: The rest of this page and associated code has not been updated yet.
+Deployment test.

 ### Demo
 * https://www.youtube.com/playlist?list=PLIjb28IYMQgqqqApoGRCZ_O40vP-eKsgf